 Master of Science (MS) and Doctor of Philosophy (PhD)

-These academic degrees emphasize the application of the natural sciences to the analysis and solution of engineering problems.
+These degrees emphasize the application of the natural sciences to the analysis and solution of engineering problems.
 Advanced courses in mathematics, chemistry, physics, and the life sciences are normally included in a program that incorporates the engineering systems approach for analysis of problems.

 Students in these degree programs select one of the following seven concentrations: